Gavin Sheets Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in the league.
+- The Rays pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.

-- The Rays have a 2.79 team ERA that ranks first across all league pitching staffs.
+- The Rays have the top team ERA across all league pitching staffs (2.83).

-- Rays pitchers combine to allow 12 home runs (0.6 per game), the fewest in baseball.
+- Rays pitchers combine to give up the first-fewest home runs in baseball (15 total, 0.6 per game).

-- Eflin (2-0) gets the start for the Rays, his third of the season.
+- Eflin makes the start for the Rays, his fourth of the season.
+He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.

-- In his last time out -- out of the bullpen on Monday -- the right-hander threw 2/3 innings against the Cincinnati Reds while surrendering hits.
+- In his most recent time out on Sunday, the right-hander tossed five innings against the Chicago White Sox, allowing one earned run while surrendering three hits.

+- The 29-year-old has put up an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.